4 Easy Ways to Make Sure People Never Forget Your Ad

 When you put together an ad campaign, what’s your primary purpose?
 Surely it’s to draw people to your product, right?
-There’s something else of importance, though: getting people to remember your product after they’ve moved on from the ad or put down their electronic device.
+There’s something else of importance, though: getting people to remember your product after moving on from the ad or putting down their electronic device.
 How do you do this?
 By making memorable ads.

 There are many ways of doing this, and you can probably think of ones we haven’t covered, but here are some tips for keeping people thinking of what they’ve seen minutes and hours later.